hehao98/MigrationHelper/README.md

 We list where to find the migration dataset mentioned in the paper here.

 1. `evaluation/manual/ground-truth-all.xlsx`.
 List of all ground truth migration rules.
 2. `evaluation/manual/confirmed-migration-all.xlsx`.
-List of all confirmed migration commits (start and end).
+List of all confirmed migration commits.

 We also have some partial database dumps, including dependency change sequences, available here (TODO: add a Google Drive link).
 See the `doc/` folder for documentation about the MongoDB database.

 ### Recommendation Examples

-Please download `evaluation/recommend-output.csv` for all recommendation output in the 190 source libraries used in RQ1 and RQ2.
-For other recommend output, you can either try the web demo above, or download dumped data in the Google Drive link mentioned above.
+Please download `evaluation/recommend-output.csv` (~50MB) for all recommendation output in the 190 source libraries used in RQ1 and RQ2.
+For other recommendation example, you can either try the web demo above, or download dumped data in the Google Drive link mentioned above.

 ### Evaluation

 The evaluation results are all put in the `evaluation/` folder.
 Not that the RQs are an earlier formulation different from that in paper.
-Therefore, I list where to find evaluation results in the paper here.
+Therefore, we list where to find evaluation results in the paper here.

+1. For labelling of ground truth used in RQ1 and RQ2, see `evaluation/rq1_*.ipynb`, `evaluation/manual/confirmed-migrations-*.xlsx`, and `evaluation/ground-truth.xlsx`.
-1. For RQ1, see `evaluation/rq2_metrics.ipynb`.
+2. For RQ1, see `evaluation/rq2_metrics.ipynb`.
-2. For RQ2, see `evaluation/rq3_ranking.ipynb`.
+3. For RQ2, see `evaluation/rq3_ranking.ipynb`.
-3. For RQ3, see `evaluation/rq4_*.ipynb`.
+4. For RQ3, see `evaluation/rq4_*.ipynb`, and `evaluation/manual/extended-migrations-extended.xlsx`.

 All the intermediate data during labelling of ground truth are also kept in this folder.